RobinKa/RGDReader/README.md

 - Or see https://dotnet.microsoft.com/download/dotnet/6.0 for a complete list

 ## Projects
-- RGDReader: Library for reading RGDs
+- RGDReader: Library for reading Relic Chunky archives such as .rgd, .rrtex
-- RGDReaderCLI: Command line interface for reading RGD files, takes the rgd path as first argument
+- RGDReaderCLI: Command line interface for reading RGD files, usage: `RGDReaderCLI <rgd path>`
 - RGDViewer: Graphical user interface for reading RGD files, files can be dragged on the window to view them.
 Also accepts the rgd path as first command line parameter.
+- RGDJSONConverter: Converts all rgd files in a folder to json, usage: `RGDJsonConverter <input folder> <output folder>`
+- ChunkyHeaderReaderCLI: Writes out which chunks a relic chunky archive contains
+- RRTexConverter: Converts all rrtex files in a folder to png, usage: `RRTexConverter <input folder> <output folder`